What to know about 4 officers charged in George Floyd's death

 Lane joined the police early last year as a 35-year-old cadet - much older than most rookies - and became a full-fledged officer last December.
 He had no complaints in his file during his short time on the force.

-On employment forms, the University of Minnesota graduate said he done volunteer work tutoring Somali youth and as a mentor helping at-risk elementary school students with reading and homework."
+On employment forms, the University of Minnesota graduate said he did volunteer work tutoring Somali youth and as a mentor helping at-risk elementary school students with reading and homework."

 Kueng, at 26 the youngest of the four officers, was also a recent recruit to the police force.
 He completed his year's probation just three months before the Floyd arrest.
 His personnel file, which notes that he speaks, reads and writes Russian, did not include any commendations or disciplinary actions during his short time on force.